 Data is revealing that images are helping content to spread!
-For your blog content to spread, it needs an image that people can pin on Pinterest and will autopopulate when embedded on Facebook and Google+.
+For your blog content to spread, it needs an image that people can pin on Pinterest and will auto-populate when embedded on Facebook and Google+.
 Twitter cards allow images to be shown with tweets as well.
-I have a pinnable image on my blog but I also add a Pinterest graphic in 735 pixels by 1102 pixels to Pinterest and embed the Pinterest pin on my blog.
+I have a pinnable image on my blog, but I also add a Pinterest graphic in 735 pixels by 1102 pixels to Pinterest and embedded the Pinterest pin on my blog.
 Why?
 I want it to be as easy to share as possible.
 I want my images pinned and repinned as much as possible.

 What?
-Pinterest has the longest lifecycle of any social network?
-If you’re a regular reader on my blog, you know I’ve been saying that for a long time.
+Pinterest has the longest lifecycle of any social network.
+If you're a regular reader of my blog, you know I've been saying that for a long time.
 Make your content pinnable!
 Pin it to Pinterest immediately after you publish your post and share your Pinterest link.

 Suggestions from BuzzFeed's success